CharlotteChenTS/RaspberryPi_NVIDIAJetson-SDcard-SMARTQuery/README.md

 By reading and analyzing the SMART block, you can get the product name, serial number, firmware version, Erase count, health, etc. of the device, so as to monitor and find the device early potential problems.
 This document provides a way to use the MMC test tools called mmc-utils that get SMART block to enable SMART command via the native microSD slot on Raspberry PiRaspberry Pi / NVIDIA Jetson Nano.

-**Note : The project works for Transcend Embedded microSD / SD products.**
+**Note 1: The project works for Transcend Embedded microSD / SD products.**
+**Note 2: This project supports Transcend RDF5 card reader.**

 Hardware requirements
 -------------------------